rpn1966/platotheory2026/_pages/venue.md

 ### Arriving by car:

-Using the postcode CV4 7AL in your Sat Nav will take you to Central Campus.
+The postcode for the Central Campus is CV4 7AL.
 On approaches to Coventry, follow the signs to Warwick Arts Centre or the University of Warwick.
-Car Parks on campus are all controlled by ANPR. (provide more parking details later)
+Car Parks on campus are all controlled by ANPR.
+Check the [online interactive map](https://campus.warwick.ac.uk/) to find the desired car park.
+For more information, check this link [here](https://warwick.ac.uk/services/carparks/general_parking/).